hanabi/hanabi.github.io/Reference.md

 ## Level 15 - Unnecessary Principles

-- The following section pertains to any Unnecessary Situations, not just trash conventions.
-- Players should have a full understanding of trash conventions.  *Trash Chop Move*, *Trash Bluff/Finesse*, *Unknown Trash Discharge*, *Trash Push*, etc.
+- Players should have a full understanding of trash conventions and advanced ejections/discharges.  *Trash Chop Move*, *Trash Bluff/Finesse*, *Unknown Trash Discharge*, *Trash Push*, *Double Play Ejection*, etc.
-- Trash conventions are usually done in situations where cards are hard to be play clued directly:
+- Advanced conventions are usually used in situations where cards are hard to be play clued directly:
-  - Blocked by other cards or even their own suit (brown or null)
+  - Blocked by other cards or even their own suit (when playing brown or null)
   - Blocked by cards in the trash pile such that a play clue looks like a save clue
-- Generally, when a trash convention is used they are 1 for 1 and may or may not give any useful information to the clue receiver.
+- Generally, trash conventions are 1 for 1 and may or may not give any useful information to the clue receiver.
-- Thus, **any** convention that is a 1 for 1 and does not directly clue a card also falls under this category.
-For Example, Ambiguous blue clue, double play ejection, etc.
+   - Any related convention that is only 1 for 1 and does not directly touch a new card also falls under this category.
+For example, using color in [Extremely Ambiguous](/variant-specific/Extremely_Ambiguous.md), *Double Play Ejection*, etc.
 - We also can agree that Trash/Advanced Conventions are more complicated compared to a normal play/save clue.
-- If an advanced convention is used when a normal clue would suffice, we may call this situation "unnecessary."
+- If an advanced convention is used when a normal clue would be just as good or better, we can say that using it is "unnecessary."
+We therefore assign extra meaning to such a clue.
+Depending on the situation, this extra meaning will consist of an additional blind play, or a chop move.

 Definition of Unnecessary: